 Instead of thinking in terms of ‘dropping a nap’ it’s better to think in terms of a schedule change.
 The change from two naps to one nap is rarely a one-day occurrence – most often there’ll be a transition period of a few weeks to a few months when your child clearly needs two naps on some days, but one nap on others.
 There of course will be some babies who transition to one nap very easily and others who take months for the change to happen.

 You have a number of options during this time:

-- Watch for your child’s sleepy signs, and put your baby down for a nap when s/he first seems tired.
+– Watch for your child’s sleepy signs, and put your baby down for a nap when they first seems tired.

 – Keep two naps, but don’t expect that your baby sleeps at both times – allow quiet resting instead.